afraarslan/dbtify/README.md

 2. When a song is deleted, it must be removed from listeners’ likes.
 3. When a listener likes an album, all the songs of this album must also be liked by that listener.

+## For Installation
+WE NEED TO RUN 'npm i' in order to install nodejs packages.

+     npm i

+#### BACKEND:
+THEN TO RUN BACKEND 'node app.js'

+     node app.js

+#### FRONTEND:
+MY FRONTEND CODE IN 'client/' path.
+Build file is in 'client/build'.
+When we run the backend, build file servers as a static file.
+I develop with React js.